Skip to Main Content

 For example:

-Note to students: Teachers may request additional information from you when using chatbots, such as an explanation of what you did and why or even your specific prompts.
+Note to students: teachers may request additional information from you when using GenAI, such as an explanation of what you did and why or even your specific prompts.
+Check with your teacher if, how and where you need to add this information.

-For more information and, for example, the use of chatbots in the Chicago style, see the Chicago style blog.
+For more information and, for example, the use of chatbots in the Chicago style, see the online guide or the Chicago style blog.

 Examples of references in Chicago style